-During the First World War, Sir Shane's brother Norman Leslie, a captain in the rifle Brigade, was killed in action.
+During World War I, Sir Shane's brother Norman Leslie, a captain in the rifle Brigade, was killed in action.
 At the time Sir Shane was attached to the British Ambulance Corps.
 However, on his way to the Dardanelles, he became ill and was transferred to a military hospital in Malta.
-There he wrote his first major autobiographical work, 'The End of the Chapter,' published in 1916.
+There he wrote his first major autobiographical work, “The End of the Chapter,” published in 1916.
 From 1916 to 1917, Sir Shane worked in Washington, D.C., with the British ambassador, Sir Cecil Arthur Spring-Rice, who was also endeavoring to soften Irish American hostility toward England, and to convince the U.S. of the urgency of declaring war against Germany.
-Sir Shane's work included the publication of a journal entitled 'Ireland,' as well as collaborating with Spring-Rice to establish a relationship between Washington and Westminster.
-Sir Shane's deep concern with the maintenance of Irish and British relationships was most clearly realized when he petitioned Britain to spare the lives of sixteen Irish leaders involved in the 1916 Easter uprising in Dublin.
-Unfortunately, he did not succeed and the executions were carried out.
+Sir Shane's work included the publication of a journal entitled “Ireland,” as well as collaborating with Spring-Rice to establish a relationship between Washington and Westminster.
+Sir Shane's deep concern with the maintenance of Irish and British relationships was most clearly realized when he, unsuccessfully, petitioned Britain to spare the lives of 16 Irish leaders involved in the 1916 Easter uprising in Dublin.
 To the end of his life, Sir Shane believed that some day a united Ireland would coexist amicably with its neighbor Britain.